-[To appear in the Spring 2017 issue of the Protestant Reformed Theological Journal.
+[From the April 2017 issue of the Protestant Reformed Theological Journal.
 Reproduced here by permission.]

 The Presbyterian Philosopher: The Authorized Biography of Gordon H. Clark, by Douglas J. Douma.
 Eugene, OR: Wipf and Stock Publishers, 2016.
 Pp. xxv + 292. $37.00 soft.
 Reviewed by David J. Engelsma